JIRA Bug Tracking: Defect Life Cycle in JIRA

 You might be using a tool for one thing, but next time try and learn a few things around and about the tool that will help you understand and use it better.

-So, as a next step, you could explore few other cool features of JIRA (that might not directly be related to bug tracking) that might make it your go-to choice.
+So, as a next step, you can explore a few other cool features of JIRA (that might not be directly related to bug tracking) that might make it your go-to choice.